sunpy/sunpy.org/.github/ISSUE_TEMPLATE/new_affiliated_package.md

 - [ ] Is the submission appropriate (compatible with the SunPy CoC)?
 - [ ] Does the project have an appropriate license?
-- [ ] Is the project in a version control repository?
+- [ ] Is the project in an online version control system?
 - [ ] Does the project provide a Python interface?
 - [ ] Is the project on PyPI?
 - [ ] Is the project useful to the solar physics community?